The Case for Owning Your Critical Business Logic

 The views that tell you what is happening across the business.
 When your reporting depends on a SaaS vendor's export capabilities, you see what they let you see, not what you need to see.

-The pattern is straightforward: if the system encodes how your business specifically operates, and if losing access to it or being forced to change it would damage your operations, you should own it.
+The pattern is straightforward: if the system encodes how your business specifically operates, and if losing access to it would damage your operations, you should own it.
 This connects directly to the broader question of digital sovereignty for businesses.

 The Hybrid Approach: Own Core, Rent Commodity